When is a painting by the great Leonardo Da Vinci not a painting by Leonardo da Vinci?

 Alexander Parish and Robert Simon are two art dealers who are always on the search for “sleeper paintings” – “a painting that’s being offered [for sale] which is clearly by a much better artist than the auction house has recognized.”
 And then, in the catalog for an upcoming sale at a small New Orleans auction house, there appeared a painting of Christ titled Salvatore Mundi, which Parish had a gut feeling it could be an unrecognized work of the great Leonardo da Vinci, the first new da Vinci to be discovered in 100 years.

 The pair bough the painting for the tidy small sum of $1,175 and brought it to noted historian and restoration Dianne Modestini to examine and clean it up.
-Confident that what she was working with was indeed an authentic da Vinci and proceeds to repair much of the damage that the the had accumulated to the painting over the years.
-But this is where the first of the many controversies around the painting begins, as some art experts feel that the amount of restoration work done to it makes Salvatore Mundi more of a Modestini painting than a da Vinci painting.
+Confident that what she was working with was indeed an authentic da Vinci, she proceeds to repair much of the damage that had accumulated on the painting over the years.
+This is where the first of the many controversies around the painting begins, as some art experts feel that the amount of restoration work done to it makes Salvatore Mundi more of a Modestini painting than a da Vinci painting.
 It’s a categorization that Modestini clearly rejects.

 With the other art works acquired at an inflated cost and possibly not selling for a profit at auction, Christie’s Auction House goes all in on promoting the upcoming sale of the Salvator Mundi as a once-in-the-lifetime sale, hoping that hyping the uniqueness of the sale would help drive the price.
 Ultimately, the painting would sell many times more than most experts estimated it would, netting $450 million from an anonymous bidder when the hammer fell.